 - Employer-sponsored – some gyms and health clubs will pay for your training if you commit to working for them for a certain amount of time.

-- Deferred payment – loans which cover the cost but you have to pay back once you’re earning over a certain amount (often positioned as ‘free’ but they really aren’t in the long run).
+- Deferred payment – loans that cover the cost but you have to pay back once you’re earning over a certain amount (often positioned as ‘free’ but they really aren’t in the long run).

 - Online promotions – these are usually new courses that offer free participation in return for student reviews and testimonials.

 As you can see, only the employer-sponsored and third-party funding options are genuinely free.
-They allow you get certified as a PT without having to pay for the course fees yourself.
+They allow you to get certified as a PT without having to pay for the course fees yourself.

 Let’s look at each of these in more detail so you can decide which one may be suitable for you…